 }

-Document the expected structure of your payloads, especially when multiple teams work on the same experiments:
+Document the expected structure of your payloads, especially when multiple teams touch the same flag or experiment.

 /**